 Frost-tender landscape plants include (but are not limited to): bougainvillea, some cacti, cape honeysuckle, coral vine, fairy dusters, ficus, hibiscus, lantana, natal plum, myoporum, pygmy date palms, succulents, tropical plants (avocado, banana, guava, etc.), yellow bells.

-Cover these plants during a freeze or remove plants before weather cools.
+Cover these plants during a freeze or remove plants before the weather cools.

 5. How to protect plants during a freeze